6 Queen Esther Characteristics We Should Be Practicing Now

 Jewel of Persia, An Unusual Hadassah Bible Story

-My all time favorite rendering of Hadassah in the Bible isn’t even really Esther’s story.
+My all time favorite rendering of Hadassah isn’t even really Esther’s story.
 It’s Kasia’s Story.
-This one takes a lot of creative license, but all the key parts of the original Queen Esther of Persia story are firmly in place.
+This one takes a lot of creative license, but all the key parts of the original story are firmly in place.
 The weaving of a whole other story makes this a beautiful tapestry.

 Kasia is daring a forbidden pleasure, and talks her young friend Hadassah into joining her, only to be caught out by the royal party.
-Kasia displays her own ‘Queen Esther characteristics’ of boldness and wisdom to get out of a few scrapes, and ends up capturing Xerxes heart.
+Kasia displays her own traits of boldness and wisdom to get out of a few scrapes, and ends up capturing Xerxes heart.
 Though without a dowry, she’s ‘only’ a concubine.
 Her father lets everyone think she’s died.

 Esther grows up burdened by cares, and after having her heart broken, decides to accept the (voluntary) offer to try for the position of new Queen.
-She fully demonstrates the expected characteristics of Esther in the Bible, and is well loved, even as a minor character.
+She fully demonstrates the expected characteristics of Esther, and is well-loved, even as a minor character.

 .Mordecai’s role in this book is absolutely awesome!
 I can’t say more without spoiling it, but you don’t want to miss it.

-This story has way more intrigue and layers of cultural, historical, political drama than most Biblical fiction, and as such, sucks you into an unforgettable adventure.
+This story has way more intrigue and layers of cultural, historical, political drama than most Biblical fiction.
+As such, it sucks you into an unforgettable adventure.

 Find your copy of Jewel of Persia at

-*In Lynn Austin’s Restoration Chronicles over on the Biblical Fiction post, there’s another really good rendition of Queen Esther of Persia, and Mordecai in particular, though most of the focus is on Ezra in Babylon, and experiencing the familiar drama from a new point of view.
+*In Lynn Austin’s Restoration Chronicles over on the Biblical Fiction post, there’s another really good rendition of this story.
+And of Mordecai in particular, though most of the focus is on Ezra in Babylon, and experiencing the familiar drama from a new point of view.
+Outside of the palace and the city of Sousa!

 Don’t forget to try Kindle Unlimited for Free.